 The Adult Guardianship page provides an in-depth guide to understanding how guardianship works in Florida, especially when an individual can no longer make decisions on their own.
 It explores the court process, the responsibilities and qualifications of a guardian, types of guardianships, and key distinctions from less restrictive alternatives.
 Whether you’re considering guardianship for a loved one or responding to a contested petition, the page offers clarity, legal context, and practical considerations.
-The content is fully navigable, allowing you to jump directly to any section using the links below.
+The content is fully navigable, allowing you to jump directly to any section using the table of contents below.

 - About Adult Guardianship in Florida